enspiral/handbook/guides/conflict-resolution.md

 ### 2. Private support

-Talk privately to your [Enspiral Steward\(s\)](https://github.com/enspiral/handbook/tree/d3234f4c1fe3afc87e5231beeb2d3926aee696d2/agreements/stewardship_agreement.md) or trusted friends to help you resolve conflicts with other Enspiral participants.
+Talk privately to your trusted friends to help you resolve conflicts with other Enspiral participants.
 Make a plan together about what you're going to do.

 ### 3. Expanded dialogue